 In 2008, Caren van Egten heard out our activity.
 She also felt that vocational training is incredibly important for the development and empowerment of girls and young women.
 Her enthusiasm and her contribution led to the foundation of the Kids to School in 2008.
 With the help of Sr. Jocelyn Pecto we could immediately give five Maasai girls the financial support to enable them to finish their education

-At present, seventeen young women and five boys in Kenya, four young girls and one boy in Tanzania and one young woman and one young man in the Philippines are being supported so that they will be able to finish their education thanks to our foundation.
+At present, eightteen young women and seven boys in Kenya, four young girls and one boy in Tanzania and one young woman and one young man in the Philippines are being supported so that they will be able to finish their education thanks to our foundation.
 For good guidance of the young people we work together with a number of people in the countries concerned.
 In Kenya we do that by working with Sr. Celia Marcelino, financial coordinator in Kenya, a Local Advisory Council, the Maasai Girls Education Fund (MGEF), the Community Organisation & Training for Risk Reduction (COTRR) and Vijana Amani Pamoja (VAP).
 In Tanzania, we work with Terri Place, director of the Baobab home and Steven Tito Academy in Bagamoyo and in the Philippines, the homeland of Jocelyn Pecto, with Sr. Gemma Sobridilla.

-The Local Advisory Council in Kenya consists of Andrew Njenga Kimani, Nicholaus Onyango Otieno, alumni of Kids to School, Caroline Ogida Kisato, Alice Waringa Karanja and Emily Muriet Tumaina, alumni of Kids to School.
+The Local Advisory Council in Kenya consists of Andrew Njenga Kimani, Nicholaus Onyango Otieno, alumni of Kids to School, Caroline Ogida Kisato, Alice Waringa Karanja Emily Muriet Tumaina, alumni of Kids to School, and Ann Nduku.